shrutiOx/DARTS_GT/README.md

 - Live runs: `{out_dir}/pk_explainer_results/`
 - Paper results: `Explainer.zip` files contain our interpretability analyses (MolHIV in `DARTS_GT_NonLRGB/`, Peptides-Struct in `DARTS_GT_LRGB/`) with per-instance metrics (Json files), attention heatmaps, and plots

-**Key finding:** Visual attention salience does NOT always correlate with causal importance and  attention-based visualization or entropy heuristics cannot substitute for causal ablation methods..
-Our metrics reveal which heads and nodes actually drive predictions.

-**See paper Section III-C and IV-F,G for detailed methodology.**

 ## Acknowledgments